Land & environment planning

 It aims to help you manage your farm sustainably, through addressing the environmental factors that make your farm unique.

-Check out the different workbooks and guidelines for level 1, 2 and 3 in the Tools section (deernz.org/tools/environment-planning-templates) or head to beeflambnz.com/compliance/environment/environment-plans for more detailed plans for certain areas (Waikato, Gisborne, Hawke's Bay and Canterbury).
+Check out the different workbooks and guidelines for level 1, 2 and 3 in the Tools section (deernz.org/tools/environment-planning-templates) or head to beeflambnz.com/compliance/environment/environment-plans for more detailed plans for certain areas (Waikato, Gisborne, Hawke's Bay, Canterbury and Southland).

 Have a go at Level 1, this should only take you 20 minutes!
 If you have already undertaken a lot of farm development, or beautification, this 3 level process reinforces the steps you have taken to ensure you are on the right track - a bit like a checklist.